IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

     contain descriptions of the current application or toolkit.
 (In Streams, toolkit and application are the same in terms of project organization and metadata.)\
-    The only directory you will use in this lab is the data directory.
+    The only directory you will use in this section is the data directory.
     By default, build configurations in Streams Studio specify this as the root for any relative path names (paths that do not begin with a forward slash \"/\") for input and output data files.